-Sullivan University has applied for provisional accreditation from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-Sullivan University Physician Assistant Program anticipates matriculating its first class in September, 2013, pending provisional accreditation in September, 2013 of ARC-PA meeting.
-Provisional accreditation is an accreditation status for a new PA program that has not yet enrolled students, but at the time of its comprehensive accreditation review, has demonstrated its preparedness to initiate a program in accordance with the accreditation Standards.
+Sullivan University is applying for accreditation-provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+Sullivan University Physician Assistant Program anticipates matriculating its first class in June 2014, pending accreditation-provisional in March 2014 of ARC-PA meeting.
+Accreditation-provisional is an accreditation status for a new PA program that has not yet enrolled students, but at the time of its comprehensive accreditation review, has demonstrated its preparedness to initiate a program in accordance with the accreditation Standards.

-The Sullivan PA Program will be a graduate program of 24 months with the first class graduating in September 2015, receiving a Master of Science in Physician Assistant.
+The Sullivan PA Program will be a graduate program of 24 months with plans to graduate the first class in June 2016.
+Graduates will receive a Master of Science in Physician Assistant.
 The Goals of the Sullivan University PA Program are to:

 - Provide a technologically-proficient teaching and learning environment

 - Continuously improve and enhance the educational experience of our students

 - Recruit, retain, and develop dedicated faculty and clinical faculty.

 - Provide a rich and diversified culture for students' optimal learning experiences

 - Provide a competency-driven, practice-based training experience for students

 - Serve the Community as part of the Mission of the Physician Assistant Program and training of the students